2003 Nauruan parliamentary election: Results

 The results saw 6 new members of parliament elected, with the remaining 12 retaining their seats.
 15 of those elected were not members of any party, while the Nauru First party had the other 3 members.
 Among the new members were 2 of the Nauru First party and the Commonwealth Games gold medallist Marcus Stephen.
 While 5 sitting members lost seats including the education minister Anthony Audoa; the president Derog Gioura and the former presidents Kinza Clodumar and Rene Harris were re-elected.

+By constituency

 Presidential election

 Following the election Parliament met to elect a new president but was unable to reach agreement.
 Godfrey Thoma was initially elected speaker but resigned the following day as the speaker initially did not get a vote in the presidential election.
 With parliament evenly split between supporters of former president Kinza Clodumar, Nauru First member David Adeang and Ludwig Scotty, nobody was then willing to be elected speaker.
 The deadlock continued for several weeks with calls for new elections to break the stalemate.

 However towards the end of May the impasse was broken when 2 of the 3 factions reached agreement.
 As a result, Nauru First member Fabian Ribauw was elected speaker and in return Ludwig Scotty was able to get enough support to become president.
-Scotty was elected president by 10 votes to 7 for Kinza Clodumar.
+On 29 May, Scotty was elected president on the second ballot by 10 votes to 7 for Kinza Clodumar.